Home

 Trevor Marshall, PhD

-Some neonates' innate immune system may not be able to clear bacteria from other tissues besides the brain during the first weeks of life.
+However, the defense is imperfect.
+As discussed above, some neonates' innate immune system may not be able to clear bacteria from other tissues besides the brain during the first weeks of life.

-One five-year study found that newborns who harbor certain types of bacteria in their throats, including Streptococcus pneumoniae, a common cause of pneumonia, and Haemophilus influenzae, which causes upper respiratory infections, are at significantly increased risk for developing recurrent wheeze and asthma early in life.
+One five-year study found that newborns who harbor certain types of bacteria in their throats, including Streptococcus pneumoniae, a common cause of pneumonia, and Haemophilus influenzae, which causes upper respiratory infections, are at significantly increased risk for developing recurrent wheeze and asthma early in life.25)

 According to Dr. Erika von Mutius, from University Children’s Hospital in Munich, Germany, these findings may be interpreted to suggest that the presence and growth of bacteria in the throat in the first four weeks of life “indicates a defective innate immune responseThe body's first line of defense against intracellular and other pathogens.
-According to the Marshall Pathogenesis the innate immune system becomes disabled as patients develop chronic disease. very early in life, which promotes the development of asthma.”14
+According to the Marshall Pathogenesis the innate immune system becomes disabled as patients develop chronic disease. very early in life, which promotes the development of asthma.”26)

 This finding “opens new perspectives for the understanding and prediction of recurrent wheeze and asthma in young children”, says lead researcher Hans Bisgard.